Red Hat Ansible Automation Platform Life Cycle

 Using Ansible content that depends on non-default dependencies can be tricky.
 Packages must be installed on each node, play nicely with other software installed on the host system, and be kept in sync.

-To help simplify this process, we have introduced the concept of Execution Environments, which you can create with Ansible Builder.
+To help simplify this process, we have introduced the concept of execution environments, which you can create with the execution environment builder (ansible-builder)

 Supported Actions Unsupported Actions